vancluever/terraform-provider-acme/docs/resources/certificate.md

 Multiple providers of the same type are also permitted.

+~> Be careful when using multiple providers of the same type!
+Domains using the same account under multiple instances of the same challenge provider will produce undefined behavior, including but not limited to possible issues with cleanup and dangling records.
+Ensure that providers of the same type are configured using credentials that correctly direct them to different accounts, and also consider using the `match_doamins` setting described in the next section.

 Note that DNS propagation checks are conducted once per domain (the union of `common_name` and `subject_alternative_names`), using the highest configured or default propagation timeout (`*_PROPAGATION_TIMEOUT`) and polling interval